-- C batteries.
+- AA batteries.
 Yet another size to inventory.
 No AC adapter jack.
 This is not really a problem, unless of course, you make it one.

 - The only improvement would be a removable bait tray so I could clean it when the bait gets a bit rancid.
 This would indeed be a useful feature, but I don’t find the trap especially difficult to clean as it is, to be honest.

-A quick summary of the Victor M260 Multi-Kill Trap
+A quick summary of the Victor M2524 Kill Trap

 This is an electronic mouse trap.
-It works by luring a mouse up a little staircase, through a short tunnel that leads to a chamber where it gets electrocuted when it steps on a plate to complete a circuit.
-It is battery operated, and the batteries are included.
-When a mouse has been killed, the entire kill chamber revolves to drop the mouse down into a collection drawer.
-The drawer can hold up to 10 dead mice.
+It works by luring a mouse through a short tunnel that leads to a chamber where it gets electrocuted when it steps on a plate to complete a circuit.
+It is battery operated, and the batteries are not included.
+When a mouse has been killed, you are notified by a flashing light.

-The unit has a green flashing light to tell you at least one mouse has been killed, a yellow flashing light to tell you the collection drawer is full of dead mice and now needs to be emptied, and a red flashing light to tell you the batteries are low in power and they need to be replaced.
+The unit has a green flashing light to tell you a mouse has been killed, and a red flashing light to tell you the batteries are low in power and they need to be replaced.

-We recommend you buy the Victor M260 mouse trap at Amazon.
+We recommend you buy the Victor M2524 at Amazon (#ad).
 They are usually extremely competitive in pricing, and their returns policy is legendary.
 Amazon is one of the best known and most respected retailers online.
-You can read customer reviews about the M260 electronic mouse trap, and about their super-saver shipping means you can have the M260 Multi-Kill trap shipped to your door free of charge.
+You can read customer reviews about the M2524 electronic mouse trap, and about Amazon’s super-saver shipping means you can have the trap shipped to your door free of charge.